akshitDhakad/mindease/README.md

 #### Note : please make sure to install all packages and install mongodb in ur local machine before application running

+# Note : for any help and support  contact akshit dhakad 8871713348

 Authors
 Akshit Dhakad- Initial work
-for any help contact akshit dhakad 8871713348